 Accredited by: Higher Learning Commission (NCACHE)

-How much a degree from Chamberlain College of Nursing North Brunswick Cost?
+How much does a degree from Chamberlain College of Nursing North Brunswick Cost?

-The average annual cost of the degree at Chamberlain University-New Jersey is USD: 34086.
-As most of the students receive Pell grants and Federal Grant the average annual net price a student has to pay at Chamberlain University-New Jersey is much less than this.
+The average annual cost of the degree at Chamberlain University-New Jersey is USD: 34136.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Chamberlain University-New Jersey is much less than this.

 How can I get a scholarship?

-36.27% of the students are receiving Pell grants and 83.68 percent are receiving federal grants.
+32.98% of the students are receiving Pell Grant and 82.61 percent are receiving Federal Grants.
 So it is a better choice to go to Chamberlain College of Nursing North Brunswick and apply for PELL or federal loan grants.

-At Chamberlain University-New Jersey, you will have no problem in receiving any scholarship form federal government.
+At Chamberlain University-New Jersey, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Chamberlain College of Nursing North Brunswick as your choice in the form.

-How much a Chamberlain College of Nursing North Brunswick Graduate makes?
+How much a Chamberlain College of Nursing North Brunswick Graduate make?

 Degree Programs